 - OSDBU will Review annual reports to measure protégé progress against the established developmental assistance included in the approved arrangement.

 - If OSDBU determines that the objectives of the arrangement are not met, OSDBU may conclude the existing Mentor-Protégé arrangement if it determines that such actions are in the best interest of the agency.
 The OSDBU will communicate this decision in writing that will be sent to the mentor and protégé after approval by the Director of OSDBU or representative.

 US DOT Contact Information for the Mentor-Protégé Program

 For general information about the Mentor-Protégé Program please please contact our Procurement Assistance Division:

 Phone number: 202.366.1930

 FREQUENTLY ASKED QUESTIONS (FAQ)

-1. What types of Small Business firms are eligible to participate in the Mentor-Protégé Pilot Program?
+1. What types of Small Business firms are eligible to participate in the Mentor-Protégé Program?

 2. What are the requirements for a protégé?